mt-xing/coaster-seat-guru/README.md

 ## Backend

-Backend consists of Azure Functions, with data in Cosmos DB.
+Backend consists of Azure Functions, with data in Cosmos DB, written in TypeScript.
 Code is in the `/functions` folder.
 Run `npm start` in the `/functions` folder to start a local copy of the functions.
 Note that you'll need your own Cosmos instance to test with; see Microsoft's docs for hooking that up locally.